camunda-community-hub/camunda-platform-8-github-action/README.md

 Run the `npm run rebuild` task before checking the code in.

 The action is rebuilt on GitHub by the build.yaml workflow, to ensure that it has the correct binaries for gRPC in the GitHub runner environment.

+To create a new release, tag the master branch, then use the GitHub "Create a Release" feature.

 ## A note on configuration